Sexuality 201 - Sex After SCI

 Learning about your body can have its ups and downs (no pun intended).
 Exploring your body and how it responds sexually post injury can give you valuable information and confidence to get you on your way to a fulfilling and enjoyable sexual life.
 Remember to stay open minded, positive, and enjoy yourself during this process.

-Sex Position Handbook – Use this helpful guide to switch things up in the bedroom and find out what works best for you!
+Sex Position Handbook – Use this helpful guide to switch things up in the bedroom and find what works best for you!

 How I Have Sex as a Quadriplegic – Rachelle Friedman, Cosmopolitan.